deltaDNA/unity-sdk/README.md

 If you make changes to the enabled networks the changes to the Podfile should be committed to version control.

+#### UnityAds

+The latest versions of Unity cause conflict with Unity's internal UnityAds plugin.
+An error can occur when the PostBuildProcess methods are run.
+I've resolved this by having the `pod install` process run last.
+You may need to change the order of the PostBuildProcess if your game includes multiple libraries using PostProcessBuild calls.

 ## Android Integration

 ### Push Notifications